MicrosoftDocs/windowsserverdocs/WindowsServerDocs/security/applocker/design/Plan-for-AppLocker-Policy-Management.md

 manager: dongill
 ms.date: 10/12/2016
 ---
-# Plan for applocker Policy Management
+# Plan for AppLocker Policy Management

 >Applies To: Windows Server&reg; 2016, Windows Server&reg; 2012 R2, Windows Server&reg; 2012

-This topic for describes the decisions you need to make to establish the processes for managing and maintaining applocker policies.
+This topic for describes the decisions you need to make to establish the processes for managing and maintaining AppLocker policies.

 ## Policy management
-Before you begin the deployment process, consider how the applocker rules will be managed.
-Developing a process for managing applocker rules helps assure that applocker continues to effectively control how applications are allowed to run in your organization.
+Before you begin the deployment process, consider how the AppLocker rules will be managed.
+Developing a process for managing AppLocker rules helps assure that AppLocker continues to effectively control how applications are allowed to run in your organization.

 ### Application and user support policy
-Developing a process for managing applocker rules helps assure that applocker continues to effectively control how applications are allowed to run in your organization.
+Developing a process for managing AppLocker rules helps assure that AppLocker continues to effectively control how applications are allowed to run in your organization.
 Considerations include:

 -   What type of end-user support is provided for blocked applications?